History of science and technology in Japan: Computing

 In 1983, Roland Corporation's CMU-800 sound module introduced music synthesis and sequencing to the PC, Apple II, and Commodore 64.

 The spread of MIDI on computers was facilitated by Roland Corporation's MPU-401, released in 1984.
 It was the first MIDI-equipped PC sound card, capable of MIDI sound processing and sequencing.
 After Roland sold MPU sound chips to other sound card manufacturers, it established a universal standard MIDI-to-PC interface.
 The widespread adoption of MIDI led to computer-based MIDI software being developed.
-In 1987, Roland introduced LA synthesis to the computer music market, with the Roland MT-32 MIDI sound module.
+In 1987, Roland introduced LA synthesis to the computer music market, with the Roland D-50 MIDI synthesizer.